hepabolu/programming-by-stealth/docs/pbs85.md

 For more on loops within Mustache templates, [see Instalment 73](https://pbs.bartificer.net/pbs73).

 By using named mustaches the template in effect defines the structure of the expected view.
 In this case the template expects just two top-level keys, `base` and `rates`. `base` should be a dictionary defining at least `base.code`, `base.name`, `base.icon`, and `base.symbol`.
 Because it will be used to loop over a section, `rates` must be an array of dictionaries.
-Each of those dictionaries must defined at least `code`, `name`, `rate`, and `symbol`.
+Each of those dictionaries must define at least `code`, `name`, `rate`, and `symbol`.

 I’d like to draw your attention to the fact that all the needed information exists, but not in one place, and not in the required format.
 The rates come from the exchange rates API, and the rest from the `CURRENCIES` dictionary.
 Between fetching the exchange rates via AJAX and rendering the card template with Mustache, the `buildCurrencyCard()` function has to generate a view object of the above form.
 I’ve highlighted the section of the function that does that work below: